MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/system-message.md

 :::image type="content" source="../media/concepts/system-message/template.png" alt-text="Screenshot of metaprompts influencing a chatbot conversation." lightbox="../media/concepts/system-message/template.png":::

 Finally, remember that system messages, or metaprompts, are not "one size fits all."
 Use of these type of examples has varying degrees of success in different applications.
-It is important to try different wording, ordering, and structure of system message text to reduce identified harms, and to test the variations to see what works best for a given scenario.
+It's important to try different wording, ordering, and structure of system message text to reduce identified harms, and to test the variations to see what works best for a given scenario.

 ## Next steps